Robert Martell, M.D., Ph.D.

 Head of Research & Development

 Dr. Martell is Head of Research & Development at Curis.
 From September 2011 to May 2018, Dr. Martell served on Curis’ Board of Directors.
-He is a co-founder of Epi-Cure Pharmaceuticals, a privately held early-stage biotechnology company, and served on its Board of Directors and as president from June 2016 to August 2018.
-Previously, Dr. Martell served as Chief Medical Officer at Tesaro, Inc., a biopharmaceutical company developing Zejula and Varubi.
-Dr. Martell currently serves as Attending Physician at Tufts Medical center, and over the past 10 years he has served various other roles there, and at Tufts University School of Medicine, including Director of the Neely Center for Clinical Cancer Research and Leader of the Cancer Center’s Program in Experimental Therapeutics.
-Prior to that, he served as Vice President and Chief Medical Officer of MethylGene, Director of Oncology Global Clinical Research at Bristol-Myers Squibb Company, and Deputy Director of the Medical Science Unit at Bayer Corporation developing Nexavar.
-During this time, he served concurrently as Assistant Clinical Professor of Oncology at Yale University School of Medicine.
-Dr. Martell earned a B.A. in Chemistry from Kalamazoo College, a Ph.D. in Pharmacology from the University of Michigan, and an M.D. from Wayne State University.
-Dr. Martell completed his internal medicine internship and residency and medical oncology fellowship at Duke University Medical Center.
+He is also co-founder of Epi-Cure Pharmaceuticals, a privately held early-stage biotechnology company, and served as its president and member of board of directors from 2016 to 2018.
+Dr. Martell served as Chief Medical Officer of Tesaro, Inc., a biopharmaceutical company developing Zejula and Varubi from 2012 to 2015; as Chief Medical Officer at MethylGene, a publicly traded biopharmaceutical focused on cancer therapeutics from 2005 to 2009; as Director of Oncology Global Clinical Research at Bristol-Myers Squibb, a biopharmaceutical company developing Sprycel, Erbitux and Ixempra from 2002 to 2005; and as Associate/Deputy Director at Bayer Corporation Pharmaceutical Division developing Nexavar from 2000 to 2002.
+In addition, Dr. Martell has held a number of academic positions, including at Tufts Medical Center since 2009, where he has served in various roles including Associate Chief in the Division of Hematology/Oncology, Director of the Neely Center for Clinical Cancer Research, Leader of the Cancer Center’s Program in Experimental Therapeutics and Attending Physician; at Yale University School of Medicine as Assistant Clinical Professor of Oncology from 2001 to 2005; and as Assistant Professor at Duke Medical Center from 1998 to 2000.
+Dr. Martell received a B.A. in chemistry from Kalamazoo College, a Ph.D. in Pharmacology from University of Michigan and an M.D. from Wayne State University.
+He completed his Internal Medicine internship and residency at Duke University Medical Center, and his Fellowship in Medical Oncology also at Duke.